frbenites/odin-recipes/README.md

 # Project: Recipes

-I will be building this project to practice my HTML skills.
+I built this project to practice my HTML skills during The Odin Project.
-It'll consist on a simple HTML webpage that contains links to recipes.
+It consists on a simple HTML webpage that contains links to recipes.
+It's some food I enjoy having.